jdidion/atropos/README.md

 8. The ability to merge overlapping reads (this is experimental and the functionality is limited).
 9. The ability to write the summary report and log messages to separate files.
 10. The ability to read SAM/BAM files and read/write interleaved FASTQ files.
+11. Direct trimming of reads from an SRA accession.
-11. A progress bar, and other minor usability enhancements.
+12. A progress bar, and other minor usability enhancements.

 ## Manual installation